iluwatar/java-design-patterns/retry/README.md

 Real world example

 > Our application uses a service providing customer information.
 Once in a while the service seems
-> to be flaky and can return errors or sometimes it just times out.
+> to be flaky and can return notificationErrors or sometimes it just times out.
 To circumvent these problems we
 > apply the retry pattern.

 In plain words